Spring garden bulb planter

 Wildlife gardening tips for Spring

-Spring has already sprung in my York wildlife garden.
-My wildlife garden blog shares my top tips for creating a wildlife habitat in a small urban garden.
+Spring is beginning to unfurl and here’s a look back at my old York wildlife garden with lots of tips for creating a wildlife habitat in a small urban garden.
 This one focuses on Spring but you can also read my tips for wildlife gardening through the seasons in Autumn and Winter.

 Container bulb gardens